Iliad Hackathon 2024

 The hackathon aims to meet the following objectives and is designed to draw a diverse, cross-disciplinary audience ranging from data scientists to subject matter experts:

-• Advance Iliad Pilots and other projects in becoming digital twins of the ocean;
+• Advance the digital twin landscape: Transform pilots and concepts into functional digital twins of the ocean;

 The hackathon is open to anyone who wants to create Digital Twins of the Ocean.
 Multidisciplinary teams are encouraged as they often yield the most innovative results!